Edited by Andrew S. Roe-Crines

 Jeremy Corbyn proved to be one of Labour’s most popular and yet one of its most divisive leaders amongst the membership.
 From his surprise election in 2015, to the subsequent challenges to his leadership, from his appearance at Glastonbury to his position on Europe, Corbyn has been characterised as both a hero and a villain.
-A conviction politician, determined to do things his way, he was leader of the opposition during the most fraught and difficult political times of modern history.
+A conviction politician, determined to do things his way, he was leader of the opposition during one of the most fraught and difficult periods in modern history.
 And yet, despite opposing a minority government, Corbyn made little headway in uniting his own party and translating the country’s discontent into ballot success.

 In this carefully researched collection of essays, Corbyn’s influence on and legacy for the party are assessed.
 Each chapter focuses on an aspect of his time in office, his approach, his political thought and policy formation in an attempt to posit what constitutes "Corbynism".
 Chapters assess his leadership style and ambiguity towards leadership competence, his attitude towards anti-Semitism and women in the party as well as his controversial foreign policy position.

-Andrew Crines is Senior Lecturer in British Politics at the University of Liverpool.
+Andrew S. Roe-Crines is Senior Lecturer in British Politics at the University of Liverpool.